reactjs/react.dev/content/docs/hooks-reference.md

 > Try the new React documentation for [`useState`](https://beta.reactjs.org/reference/react/useState).
 >
 > The new docs will soon replace this site, which will be archived.
-[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)
+[Provide feedback.](https://github.com/reactjs/reactjs.org/issues/3308)

 ```js
 const [state, setState] = useState(initialState);